 In 1870, only 10 percent of Africa was under formal European control; by 1914 it had increased to almost 90 percent of the continent, with only Ethiopia(Abyssinia), the Dervish state (a portion of present-day Somalia) and Liberia still being independent.

 By 1840, European powers had established small trading posts along the coast, but they seldom moved inland.
 In the middle decades of the 19th century, European explorers had mapped areas of East Africa and Central Africa. – Wikipedia

-The primary European colonizers of Afric were the following countries:
+The primary European colonizers of Africa were the following countries:

 - The United Kingdom

 However, the wealthiest of these countries is Germany.
 Still, Germany was the first one of the smaller players in colonizing Africa, and they kept their colonies for a short period.
 Germany colonized what is today known as Tanzania, Namibia, and Cameroon.
 The Germans stayed in Namibia, but Germany was the only colonial power in Tanzania and Cameroon for around 35 years.
-The loss of WW1 by the Germans and the Treaty of Versailles, removed all oversees possessions from Germany, and this meant that Nambinia became self-governing.
+The Germans’ loss of WW1 and the Treaty of Versailles removed all overseas possessions from Germany, which meant that Nambinia became self-governing.
 Tanzania and Cameroon were ceded to the British.

 The proponents of the stolen wealth argument have several problems.

 - The European countries were already far wealthier than any of the African regions or territories that they colonized.
-Much of this European wealth was based upon systems of organization and technology that Europeans brought with them, but which did not exist in Africa.
+Much of this European wealth was based upon systems of organization and technology that Europeans brought with them but did not exist in Africa.